jmmdev/stream-scoreboard/README.md

 Did you see those tabs up there?
 We'll talk about them later.
 Let's have a look at connecting to start.gg but first we'll need an authentication token to do so.
 You can generate it following this guide: https://developer.start.gg/docs/authentication

 Once you have it you must set it in the settings screen.
-Here you also can set your output directory for the OBS text files and the application theme
+You can also set your output directory for the OBS text files and the application theme and language

 ![3](https://user-images.githubusercontent.com/100143610/195660616-433c63d9-8991-4eee-baec-ec87400e3a72.png)